chettrick/stm32cubef4/Projects/STM32F401-Discovery/Examples/TIM/TIM_PWMInput/readme.txt

   - TIM/TIM_PWMInput/Src/stm32f4xx_hal_msp.c     HAL MSP module
   - TIM/TIM_PWMInput/Src/system_stm32f4xx.c      STM32F4xx system clock configuration file

 @par Hardware and Software environment

   - This example runs on STM32F401xCx devices.

-  - This example has been tested with STMicroelectronics STM32F401-Discovery RevB board (MB1115B) evaluation boards and can be easily tailored to any other supported device and development board
+  - This example has been tested with STMicroelectronics STM32F401-Discovery RevB board (MB1115B) and can be easily tailored to any other supported device and development board

   - STM32F401-Discovery RevB Set-up
     - Connect the external signal to measure to the TIM4 CH2 pin (PB.07).